wazuh/wazuh-documentation/source/installation-guide/installing-wazuh-agent/wazuh_agent_linux_rpm_5.rst

 3. **(Optional)** Disable the Wazuh repository:

-  We recommend maintaining the Wazuh Manager version greater or equal to that of the Wazuh Agents. f a Wazuh Agent has a greater version, it is possible that the message sent will be misunderstood by the Wazuh Manager because of some new feature.
+  We recommend maintaining the Wazuh Manager version greater or equal to that of the Wazuh Agents.
 As a result, we recommended disabling the Wazuh repository in order to prevent accidental upgrades.
 To do this, use the following command:

   .. code-block:: console